nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <tr>
     <td><strong>Command Line Interface (CLI)</strong></td>
     <td>
-      A text-based interface that is used to operate software (such as CoDoc) where users enter a specific command, press "Enter" and wait for a response.
+      A way for users to interact with a piece of software via text in the form of commands where users enter a specific command, press "Enter" and wait for a response.
     </td>
   </tr>
   <tr>